Loading...

 How to consume Chai, Multigrain Bread without glucose spikes

-Drink plenty of water before and after your meal to aid in digestion and maintain stable blood sugar levels.
+Drink water before or after your meal to help with digestion and potentially moderate blood sugar spikes.

 healthspan-mbl